Hiking Dog Mountain Trail: Everything you need to know

 • Dogs are welcome on Dog Mountain but must be on a leash.

-• There is a vault toilet is located at the trailhead (400 ft. uphill from the parking lot)
+• There is a vault toilet at the trailhead (400 ft. uphill from the parking lot)

 Hiking up Dog Mountain, Washington State, USA